Robert K. Tanenbaum

-Robert K. Tanenbaum (born 1942) is an American trial attorney, novelist, and former mayor of Beverly Hills, California.
+Robert Karl Tanenbaum (December 17, 1942 – January 3, 2026) was an American trial attorney and novelist who was the mayor of Beverly Hills, California.

 Early life and education

-Robert K. Tanenbaum, born in Brooklyn, New York, attended the University of California, Berkeley on a basketball scholarship where he earned a B.A.
-He received his J.D. from Boalt Hall School of Law at the University of California, Berkeley.
+Robert Karl Tanenbaum was born in Brooklyn, New York, on December 17, 1942.
+He attended the University of California, Berkeley on a basketball scholarship where he earned a B.A.
+Tanenbaum received his J.D. from Boalt Hall School of Law at the University of California, Berkeley.

 Legal career

-Under the leadership of District Attorney Frank Hogan Tanenbaum learned about trial preparedness and presenting evidence to a jury as an Assistant New York County District Attorney in Manhattan.
+Under the leadership of District Attorney Frank Hogan, Tanenbaum learned about trial preparedness and presenting evidence to a jury as an Assistant New York County District Attorney in Manhattan.
 Later, Tanenbaum became head of the Homicide Bureau, served as Chief of the Criminal Courts, and was in charge of the D.A.'s legal staff training program.
 During his time in the D.A.'s office, Tanenbaum never lost a felony case.

 After his tenure in Manhattan's D.A.'s office, Tanenbaum served as Deputy Chief Counsel for the House Select Committee on Assassinations to investigate the John F. Kennedy assassination and the Martin Luther King Jr. assassination.
 He later resigned from the post shortly after being named.
-In 1988 he appeared in the documentary The Men Who Killed Kennedy.
+In 1988 he appeared in the documentary The Men Who Killed Kennedy and on 17 September 1996 he testified at a public hearing of the Assassination Records Review Board in Los Angeles.
+He wrote the introduction to Mark Lane's 2011 book Last Word: My Indictment of the CIA in the Murder of JFK.
+He was interviewed for the 2023 documentary JFK: What the Doctors Saw.
+In 2025 he published the book That Day in Dallas, featuring an introduction by Robert J. Groden.

 In private practice, he was a special prosecution consultant on the Hillside Strangler case in Los Angeles; defended Amy Grossberg in her sensationalized baby death case; and represented eight black plaintiffs in a significant racial profiling case against the Beverly Hills Police Department.

 He taught Advanced Criminal Procedure for four years at Boalt Hall School of Law at the University of California, Berkeley.
 He conducts continuing legal education seminars for practicing lawyers in California, New York and Pennsylvania.
-He is a member of the State Bars of New York, Pennsylvania and California.
+He was a member of the State Bars of New York, Pennsylvania and California.